 ⦁ You cannot critical hit shields, only hits to a ship's Hit Points.

-If the roll was a success but less than five over the target AC: Roll 1d8
+If the roll was a success but less than five over the target AC and the ship is not at half hit points or less: Roll 1d8

 1. Stabilizer damaged, -2 to all Piloting rolls and attacks, Normal Repair, if rolled again stabilizers must be replaced and Piloting is at -4